rust-lang/a-mir-formality/docs/docs/how-formality-works/closer-look-ty.md

 and why there are so many names for clauses (hypothesis, clause, invariant, etc).
 Let's talk briefly about that.

-The role of `ForAll` in goals and clauses is different.
+The role of `∀` in goals and clauses is different.
 Proving \\( \forall X. G \\) requires proving that `G` is true for any value of `X` (i.e., for a placeholder `(!
 X)`, in our setup).
 By contrast, if you know \\( \forall X. G \\) as an axiom,